mircealungu/student-projects/writing_guidelines/Do_Not_Address_the_Reader.md

 > Our prototype lets you build interactive web UIs using C.

 Who is *you* here?
 Me, the reviewer?
 What if I don't want to build web UIs C but I want to learn about your approach?

-#### Example #2

-> Let’s try to add some weights to the graph

-This sounds like I'm reading a children's story or a blog, not a scientific paper.
+Then I can't identify.
+And you lose me.
+Also, is this really something that reviewers care about.

 ### What to do instead?
 In Example #1 using "you" is also sign that the text is not specific enough;